wongwill86/julia/doc/manual/metaprogramming.rst

 for the specific set of argument types, and the result was cached.
 After that, for this example, the expression returned from the generated function on the first invocation was re-used as the method body.
-The actual caching behavior is an implementation-defined performance optimization, so it is invalid to depend to closely on this behavior, however.
+However, the actual caching behavior is an implementation-defined performance optimization, so it is invalid to depend too closely on this behavior.

 The number of times a generated function is generated *might* be only once, but it *might* also be more often, or appear to not happen at all.